starboy007-debug/Developer/README.md

 Hii there!
 This repository includes a simple snake game written in python which is really a great project to work on.
 Isn't it ?

 # For whom this repository is ?
 This repository is open for each and every developer.
-You can simply come and contribute this amazing repository.
+You can simply come and contribute to this amazing repository.